TedHusted/awake/awake.md/awake.md

 “Would you be open to consenting to a court order to allow us limited access to Brent’s cloud account?” asked Tate.
 “It would really help us.”

-“Uhhhh, let’s wait a few days and then maybe Brent can consent on his own.”
+“Uhhhh, let’s wait a few days and then Brent can consent on his own.”

 “Sure thing.
 Just thought we’d ask,” says Tate, apologetically.